kirschbaum/laravel-spark-pages/readme.md

 This package is compatible with both **Spark 1.x** and  **Spark 2.x** versions.

 We have purposely chosen not to overcomplicate this add-on.
 If your product is successful and you end up needing more bells and whistles you may want to look into building your own solution.
 This is meant as a minimally viable solution that can be used until the product is worth investing more resources into.

+**Note that this package is under active development.** Feel free to open an issue and/or submit a pull request if you see anything amiss.

 ## Basic Installation